 Cycling around St Andrews

 - We have produced a Walking and Cycling Map (PDF, 102 KB) showing cycle lanes and bike racks around the town and university.

-- A new set of procedures have been drafted, backed up by a set of Cycle Parking Regulations (PDF, 364 KB) which are in the process of being fixed/displayed at all University Cycle Parking Facilities.
+- A new set of procedures have been drafted, backed up by a set of Cycle Parking Regulations 2009 (PDF, 369 KB) which are displayed at all University Cycle Parking Facilities.

 - The University has recently purchased its first electric bike!
 This is being used by Estates staff to travel around town.